jmeisele/aws-python-lambda-layer/README.md

 # aws-python-lambda-layer
-Complete AWS Lambda Function in Python with Layer for dependencies
+Complete AWS Lambda Function in Python with Layer for aws-xray-sdk depedency